juhanirusi/INVESTING/Calculations/cash-return-on-capital-invested.md

 ## What Does CROCI Tell Us?

-- `Efficiency in Cash Generation` --> CROCI focuses on the company’s ability to turn invested capital into cash, showing the efficiency of asset utilization.
+- `Efficiency in Cash Generation` --> CROCI focuses on the company's ability to turn invested capital into cash, showing the efficiency of asset utilization.

 - `Investment Quality` --> *A company with a consistently high CROCI is often considered a good investment because it generates high returns relative to the capital employed.*